ubco-mds-2021-labs/dashboard2-group-b/README.md

 ## What are we doing and Why

 We built a dashboard to visualize data related to a low energy-house in Belgium.
 Our purpose is to provide analytical insights, visually, for ease of use in cases such as the determination of the adequate photovoltaic and energy storage size.
-Ideally, this could be of utmost importance to Belgium's energy management system.
+The target audience is the Belgium's energy management system.
 This is particularly true in the context of diminishing the inflow of power to the grid across the four seasons.
 This is premised on avoiding power balckouts.
 On the ground, this could be of immediate use to electricity grid operators in their calculations as they strategize how to avoid power blackouts.

 What is unique about our proposal is the use of a low-energy household to generate the data.
 This usage could be valuable in deciding upon a minimum threshold for energy consumption per household.
 This can be of further use in managing load control within unforseen emergency situations as well as in the creation of backup systems.